 An introduction to the basic principles and techniques of writing for the media.
-Formats include informational, persuasive and entertainment content for a variety of audiences across multimedia.
-Students will write copy for traditional media such as radio, TV, and print, as well as for screen media such as blogs, wikis, and websites.
+Formats include informational, persuasive and entertainment content for a variety of audiences across multi-media - traditional media like radio, TV and print as well as web sites, bulletin boards and even e-mail and text messages.
 Students will write copy for news (print and broadcast), the web, advertising, public relations, television and the screen as well as personal and professional correspondence.
-PREREQUISITE: None.
+PREREQUISITE: COM1202, or by permission of the instructor.